contao/docs/docs/dev/reference/config.md

     # Enables pretty error screens, for which custom templates can be created.
     pretty_error_screens: false

     # The error reporting level set when the framework is initialized.
-    # Defaults to E_ALL & ~E_NOTICE & ~E_DEPRECATED & ~E_USER_DEPRECATED.
+Defaults to E_ALL & ~E_NOTICE & ~E_DEPRECATED & ~E_USER_DEPRECATED.
     error_level:          8183

     # Allows to configure which languages can be used within Contao.
-    # Defaults to all languages for which a translation exists.
+Defaults to all languages for which a translation exists.
-    locales:              ~
+    locales:

+        # Defaults:
+        - en
+        - cs
+        - de
+        - es
+        - fa
+        - fr
+        - it
+        - ja
+        - lv
+        - nl
+        - pl
+        - ru
+        - sl
+        - sr
+        - zh
     image:

         # When true, images will always be regenerated when requested.
-        # This also disables deferred image resizing.
+This also disables deferred image resizing.
         bypass_cache:         false
+        target_path:          null # Deprecated (Use the "contao.image.target_dir" parameter instead.)

+        # The target directory for the cached images processed by Contao.
-        target_dir:           '…/assets/images'
+        target_dir:           'C:\Users\Spooky\www\c48dev/assets/images'
         valid_extensions:

             # Defaults: